translationalneuromodeling/tapas/rDCM/README.md

 Contact/Support
 ---------------

-We are very happy to provide support on how to use the rDCM Toolbox.
+We are very happy to provide support on how to use the rDCM toolbox.
 However, due to time constraints, we might not provide a detailed answer to your request, but just some general pointers and templates.
 Before you contact us, please try the following: